innogames/asset-relations-viewer/README.md

 #### For Unity 2018.3 or later (Using Unity Package Manager)

-Find the manifest.json file in the Packages folder of your project and edit it to look like this:
+Find the manifest.json file in the packages folder of your project and edit it to look like this:
 ```js
 {
   "dependencies": {